dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 https://api.github.com/repos/moonhighway/learning-react/readme.

 When this request is successful, we destructure the download_url from its response.
 Now we can use this value to download the contents of the README; all we have to do is fetch the download_url.
-We'll parse this text as text—res.text()—rather than JSON because the body of the response is Markdown text.
+We'll parse this text as text — res.text() — rather than JSON because the body of the response is Markdown text.

 Once we have the Markdown, let's render it by wrapping the loadReadme function inside of a React component: